 - There is no misuse of public funds - all spending is approved in public meetings, the council is fully audited each year and funds allocated transparently across the three villages.

-Claim 8: "The parish council works for its own vested self-interests."
+"The parish council works for its own vested self-interests."

 Incorrect